-This publication was released by the Exxon Valdez Oil Spill Trustee Council and produced at a cost of \$3.14 per copy.
+The original 1994 publication was released by the Exxon Valdez Oil Spill Trustee Council and produced at a cost of \$3.14 per copy.
 This document is a plan for the proposed activities of the Council.
 It was printed on recycled paper in Anchorage, Alaska.